xxshubhamxx/cmux-panecho/README.md

 }
 ```

-This only disables automatic agent resume commands. cmux still restores the saved layout,
+This only disables automatic agent resume commands. panecho still restores the saved layout,
 working directories, scrollback, and browser history.

 If you need to reapply the last saved snapshot manually, use: